 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses.
 The standard requires a financial asset (including trade receivables) measured at amortized cost basis to be presented at the net amount expected to be collected.
 Thus, the statement of activities will reflect the measurement of credit losses for newly recognized financial assets as well as the expected increases or decreases of expected credit losses that have taken place during the period.
-This standard will be effective for fiscal years beginning after December 15, 2020.
+This standard was delayed in 2019 and will be effective for fiscal years beginning after December 15, 2022.
 Management is currently evaluating the impact of adopting ASU 2016-13 on the Organization's combined financial statements and related disclosures.